 Lisianthus has a bit of a reputation of being difficult to grow.
 It may seem that way to beginners, but once you know how to care for them, putting it into practice is easy.
 Be patient when growing lisianthus seed since they take a very long time to show signs of life.
 They can take up to three weeks to germinate and six months before you see the first flower.

 Light & Temperature

 Lisianthus is an elegant yet heat-loving plant native to USDA zones 8-10, but it doesn’t like direct afternoon sun.
 When you plant lisianthus, pick a planting site where it will receive full sun in the morning with part shade in the afternoon when the sun is the most brutal.
-In climates with mild summers such as the Pacific Northwest, you may not need as much shade in the afternoon and they may be able to tolerate full sun light conditions.
-If you start seeds indoors, a grow light will be necessary to produce healthy seedlings since a window provides limited sun, and they’ll need something that mimics the brightness of full sun for at least part of the day.
+In climates with mild summers such as the Pacific Northwest, you may not need as much shade in the afternoon and they may be able to tolerate full sun or bright light conditions.
+If you start seeds indoors, a grow light will be necessary to produce healthy seedling growth since a window provides limited sun, and they’ll need something that mimics the brightness of full sun for at least part of the day.

 The lowest temperature lisianthus can survive outdoors is 10°F (-12°C).
 If you live in zones colder than 8, you’ll need to bring your plants inside until the temperatures warm up again.
 In zone 7, you may be able to save it with a thick layer of mulch and row covers until the following spring, but keep in mind that it needs to receive plenty of light.

 Water & Humidity

 Lisianthus prefers to have an even amount of water, about 1 inch per week.
 If it doesn’t rain often, the plant will need to be watered.
 Young seedlings should be kept moist until they’re mature, but even in maturity, the flowers perform best when they receive plenty of water.